StefonSimmons/poc-docs-replatform/README.md

 - Include a Markdown documentation page explaining usage and parameters
 - Follow the established folder and naming conventions (simple

+# Loading and Fetching Upstream Content (Part 2)
+Since Ive worked on Part 1 of this, we have moved all content from github to S3 ([see PR](https://github.com/DataDog/websites-sources/pull/451)).
+Reason?
+We didnt want to keep the content there(?).
+Now that we are using S3 to store the content, I should update the POC to point to S3 instead of Github

 # Findings
 **Customizable Docs (C-Docs)** aims to leverage **SSR** to enhance user experience by incorporating user data.
+So, this means that rendering cdocs via ssr is critical.
+However, not all pages will be rendered this way.
+We should break up these pages into their own collection?

-It also introduces solutions that could make many of our existing shortcodes obsolete.
+**Customizable Docs (C-Docs)** also introduces solutions that could make many of our existing **shortcodes obsolete**.
 While we have a clear direction for how Docs shortcodes should be rendered, the open question is which ones should actually be converted.
-This project is currently paused to avoid divergence between two sets of components (Docs production and this proof of concept).
+Conversion of Hugo shortcodes to Astro components is currently paused to avoid divergence between two sets of components (Docs production and this proof of concept).

 # Code Issues and Resolutions